Great Decisions is America's largest discussion program on world affairs.

 Hello <<First Name>>,

-On Tuesday, May 7th, at 11:45 a.m. at the Durango Public Library, our eighth and last discussion for 2019 will be “Cyber Conflicts and Geopolitics.”
-Facilitator Gail Harris will present background materials and a film by the Foreign Policy Association, and lead participants in a discussion of the issues.
+On Tuesday, April 23rd, at 11:45 a.m. at the Durango Public Library, our seventh discussion will be “Refugees and Global Migration.”
+Facilitator Ruth Alminas will present background materials and a film by the Foreign Policy Association, and lead participants in a discussion of the issues.

 Join the discussion.

 We encourage you to attend and bring a brown bag lunch.

 The Great Decisions briefing book is designed to deepen your understanding of the issues and prepare you to discuss solutions.
 There is one book at the library that you may read, and you can order them from the Foreign Policy Association.